anasse-hassala/Cairn/README.md

 ## Surface reading — the problem

-Every build system re-does work it has already done: change one comment and the
+Every build system re-does work it has already done: change one comment and the toolchain recompiles a hundred files that did not move.
+Language-native caches exist, but they are islands — Cargo does not know what `make` did, `go build` does not know what your bundler did, and none share a cache with the shell script gluing the pipeline together.

+Cairn takes the opposite position.
+It treats a build step as an opaque function — *declared inputs, a command, declared outputs* — and memoizes it by content.
+If the inputs and the command hash to a key seen before, the recorded outputs are laid back down verbatim and the command never runs.
+Because the key is derived purely from bytes, a step cached by the Go wrapper is a legitimate hit for the Rust engine, and the reverse — the common ground a polyglot pipeline never otherwise had.
+It is deliberately a *small* idea executed carefully: Cairn